 Food, one of the most essential aspects of human life, is a vitally important way to get to know a culture.
 The ingredients, flavors, and methods of cooking reflect the ingenuity and inventiveness of the culture that developed the variety of dishes found in a region.
 Da Nang cuisine is renowned throughout Vietnam as being particularly delicious and full of flavor.
 Because Da Nang is also one of the most economical places to live in Vietnam, visitors enjoy great food along with very reasonable prices.

 Da Nang Food Tour

 For those not familiar with Vietnamese cuisine and who are feeling overwhelmed with the options, a food tour is the answer.
-Food tours let you sample from some of the best restaurants and food stands, places that are popular with tourists as well as locals.
+Food tours let you sample the best restaurants and food stands, places that are popular with tourists as well as locals.
 Guides give you information about the ingredients used, preparation style, and how each dish fits into the local cuisine.
 This can take the fear factor out of trying unfamiliar flavors and ingredients, and you might even come away with new favorites to add to your repertoire.

 Mi Quang Ba Mua